• bbor 9 months ago

 llm -m model --save informational --system "provide a concise conceptual overview but do not provide implementation steps or detailed examples"

-• shabie a day ago
+• shabie 9 months ago

 That's actually a pretty interesting point.
 Not just evals but other components like system prompt should also be tailored to match the expected outcome.